Richard Harvey (composer): Film and television career

 After working with film composer Maurice Jarre in the mid 1970s, he became involved in composing for film and television.
 His first work was to provide music for the television series Tales of the Unexpected in 1979.
 He has subsequently supplied scores to over 80 television and film projects.

-Notable works include 1979's Martian Chronicles ending titles, the horror film House of the Long Shadows (1983), 1984's wistful Shroud for a Nightingale theme, hauntingly set in the Dorian mode, used subsequently in all the PD James detective series (and subsequently re-used for the subsequent follow up series), the action sequel The Dirty Dozen: Next Mission (1985), British films such as The Assam Garden (1985), Steaming (1985), Defence of the Realm (1986) and Half Moon Street (1986), Alan Bleasdale's G.B.H in 1991, which he co-wrote with Elvis Costello (and which won them, jointly, a British Academy of Film and Television Arts award), Luther (2003) and, more recently, in 2006, Ron Howard's The Da Vinci Code and Gabriel Range's Death of a President.
+Notable works include 1979's Martian Chronicles ending titles, the horror film House of the Long Shadows (1983), 1984's wistful Shroud for a Nightingale theme, hauntingly set in the Dorian mode, used subsequently in all the PD James detective series (and subsequently re-used for the follow-up series), the action sequel The Dirty Dozen: Next Mission (1985), British films such as The Assam Garden (1985), Steaming (1985), Defence of the Realm (1986) and Half Moon Street (1986), Alan Bleasdale's G.B.H in 1991, which he co-wrote with Elvis Costello (and which won them, jointly, a British Academy of Film and Television Arts award), Luther (2003) and, more recently, in 2006, Ron Howard's The Da Vinci Code and Gabriel Range's Death of a President.

 In addition he has been a musician on such films as The Lion King, Enemy of the State and Harry Potter and the Prisoner of Azkaban.

-In 1981, Richard Harvey's "Exchange" and "Water Course" from Harvey's "Nifty Digits" release (KPM Library #1251) were featured in a popular Sesame Street segment filmed at the Binney and Smith Crayola crayon factory in Easton, Pennsylvania.
+In 1981, Richard Harvey's "Exchange" and "Water Course" from Harvey's Nifty Digits release (KPM Library #1251) were featured in a popular Sesame Street segment filmed at the Binney and Smith Crayola crayon factory in Easton, Pennsylvania.

-Harvey also composed the theme song for TBS' World Championship Wrestling, called "Dynamics".
+Harvey also composed the theme song for TBS's World Championship Wrestling, called "Dynamics".

 Harvey is also a prolific composer of production music and founding partner of West One Music Group along with Edwin Cox and Tony Prior.
 Among his compositions is "Reach for the Stars", which has been used in numerous movie trailers, commercials, and television shows.